Volatyl/phase-1-javascript-project-mode/README.md

 ## Known issues

-The app doesn't proceed after adding the cart items, you can't check out .
-I'll make sure to work on it.
+The app clears the whole cart when you remove an item form the cart.

 ## Buy me a coffee